 - 1. Discuss the nature of the bullying with the 'victim' at length, recording all the facts.
 This will require patience and understanding. - 2.
-Advise Executive Headteacher or Assistant Headteacher. - 3.
-Identify the bully/bullies and any witnesses, and any written material if applicable. - 4.
-Interview witnesses. - 5.
+Identify the bully/bullies and any witnesses, and any written material if applicable. - 3.
+Interview witnesses. - 4.
 Discuss the incident(s) with the alleged bully/ies.
 Present and carefully question them regarding the allegations and ask them to tell the truth about the situation/incident.
-Make it clear that this is only an investigation at this stage. - 6.
-If the bully owns up, make it understood that bullying is not acceptable at St Mary's Catholic Primary School and what effect it has on the education of the victim and the rest of the children in the class/school.
+Make it clear that this is only an investigation at this stage. - 5.
+If the suspected bully does identify that they are bullying, make it understood that bullying is not acceptable at St Mary's Catholic Primary School and what effect it has on the education of the victim and the rest of the children in the class/school.
 Apply sanctions relevant to the type of bullying. - 7.
 If the allegation of bullying is denied, investigate further.
 If there is sufficient evidence that the bullying occurred, apply relevant sanctions. - 8.
 Hold separate discussions with parents of bully and victim.